TUDelft-CITG/OpenTNSim/book/Anaconda_basics.md

 - To display a list of all environments (the artrisk* indicates the active environment):

 `conda info --envs`

+*The video below shows how to install Anaconda on Windows.
+On the same Youtube channel, videos are available for MacOS users.*

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hSh256fmIHY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>